Lapratomo24/wordventurist/README.md

 - Word Venturist logo was created on [Canva](https://www.canva.com/).
 - The fonts used were generated from [GoogleFonts](https://www.fonts.google.com/).
 - The patterned background was taken from [Arcadia](https://2020presidentsreport.arcadia.edu/hd-pattern-png-transparent-triangle-transparent-png-image-pattern-transparent-2048_1024/)
-- The website [HTMLColorCodes](https://htmlcolorcodes.com/) was used as a reference to determine the color combination.
+- The website [HTMLColorCodes](https://htmlcolorcodes.com/) was used as a reference to determine color combination.
+- The website [MyColor.Space](https://mycolor.space/) was used as a reference to determine animated gradient background.

 ### Acknowledgments

-I would like to thank my mentor [Akshat Garg](https://www.linkedin.com/in/akshatnitd/) for his support throughout my second milestone project, especially with the fact that I still have difficulties to refactor JS code to make it clearer and cleaner for others to read.
+I would like to thank my mentor [Akshat Garg](https://www.linkedin.com/in/akshatnitd/) for his support throughout my second milestone project, especially due to the fact that I still have difficulties to refactor JS code to make it clearer and cleaner for others to read.
 I also give my thanks to Code Institute for the prototype project Love Math.
 And lastly, I am grateful to the Slack Community for the helpful review of my website.

 See you in the third milestone project!